How to migrate from Dashboard Server SCOM Edition v3 to v4

 Dashboard Server v4 is a major new release that brings significant updates to the dashboarding fundamentals, as well as introducing a brand new Enterprise Application model to SCOM.
-Upgrading to Dashboard Server v4 will firstly enable you to deliver a greater array of dashboards to an even wider audience, and secondly deliver a true enterprise application monitoring solution for your organisation.
+Upgrading to Dashboard Server v4 will firstly enable you to deliver a greater array of dashboards to an even wider audience, and secondly deliver a true enterprise application monitoring solution for your organization.

 - New Performance Report tile allows you to add 'layers' to the same graph, for example to show different metrics on the same chart, or compare metrics over a different time period such as last week or last month (see How to use the Performance tile).

 - New ServiceNow tile which introduces a new ServiceNow provider that is much simpler to configure than the generic Web API oauth provider (see How to use the ServiceNow tile).

 - Pinning Perspectives to the navigation bar allows you to make them available via Open Access (see Pinned Perspectives).

 - New navigation structure offers a more intuitive navigation and authoring experience (see How to edit the Navigation Bar).

 - New Matrix tile which supersedes the Dynamic Table tile to bring fully-customisable, data-rich grids to your dashboards (see How to use the Matrix tile).